Isabella Stewart Gardner Museum theft: Early leads and people of interest

 The FBI took immediate control of the case on the grounds that the artwork could likely cross state lines.
 Investigators have called the case unique for its lack of strong physical evidence.
 It is unknown if the thieves left DNA evidence.
 Although fingerprints and footprints were found at the scene, it could not be concluded whether they were from the thieves or from museum employees.
-The FBI has performed DNA analysis in the years following the theft as advancements in the field have grown.
+The FBI has performed DNA analysis in the years following the theft as advances in the field have grown.
 Some of the evidence has been lost among the agency's files.
 The guards and witnesses in the street described one thief as about 5 ft 9 in to 5 ft 10 in in his late 30s with a medium build, and the other as 6 ft 0 in to 6 ft 1 in in his early 30s with a heavier build.

 Rick Abath

 Security guard Richard Edward Abath was investigated at an early stage because of his suspicious behavior on the night of the theft.